Ecologist, Science Communicator, Manager

 Jaclyn is a behavioral and spatial ecologist, science communicator, and project leader.
 She believes transforming ecological knowledge into effective conservation decision-making requires exchanging information across disciplines and cultural barriers.
 For this reason, she transforms science into stories that inform environmental management by making information about the natural world more engaging and accessible to the scientific and non-scientific community.

-I have over ten years of experience conducting research, directing science communication initiatives, managing long-term conservation projects, leading wildlife outreach events, and mentoring students both inside and outside the classroom.
-I have collaborated on research projects throughout North America, East Africa, and Central and South America.
+Jaclyn has over 12 years of experience conducting research, directing science communication initiatives, managing long-term conservation projects, leading wildlife outreach events, and mentoring students both inside and outside the classroom.
+She has collaborated on research projects throughout North America, East Africa, and Central and South America.

 Richard Jackson Photography